hivemq/mqtt-cli/README.md

 * con, connect     Connect an MQTT client
 * dis, disconnect  Disconnect an MQTT client
 * switch           Switch the current context
-* ls               List all connected clients with their respective identifiers
+* ls               List all connected clients of this mqtt-cli session with their respective identifiers
 * cls, clear       Clear the screen
 * exit